The IRC’s Richmond office offers a variety of unpaid internship opportunities throughout the year.

-Family Support: The Family Support Assistant will work closely with the IRC Health Liaison to assist clients with their health care needs.
-This may include care coordination, advocacy, coordination of Medical Volunteers and transportation assistance.
+Health: The Health Intern will work closely with the IRC Health Liaison to assist clients with their health care needs.
+This may include care coordination, advocacy, and transportation assistance.
 Valid driver's license, vehicle insurance, good driving record, and regular access to a vehicle required.

 Education: The refugees and clients that the IRC serves come from a variety of backgrounds and their skill levels and comprehension of subjects vary.
 The Education Intern will assist the IRC Instructional Specialist to create an inviting atmosphere and to use curriculum to meet the clients’ skill sets and abilities.
 The IRC has classes at the IRC and also aspires to offer more classes in the community.